 \section{Introduction}

 Zero-Knowledge Proofs (ZKPs) are a privacy-preserving computation technique that enable one party (a prover $\mathcal{P}$) to prove to another (a verifier $\mathcal{V}$) that a computation (possibly with secret inputs) was performed correctly.
-The proof itself reveals no information about the secret inputs and can be verified much faster than the original computation.
-Proof systems can be characterized by several important criteria: The prover time, the verifier time, the proof size, and the cryptographic assumptions required for the proof to be secure.
-Each application of proof systems results in a different set of requirements on these criteria.
-For instance, private transactions~\cite{zerocash} require a proof per transaction to be posted on a blockchain and distributed to all blockchain nodes, thus prioritizing proof size.
+The proof itself reveals no information about the (secret) inputs nor the function, and it can be verified much faster than the compute time of the original computation.
+Proof systems can be characterized by several important criteria, including: prover time, verifier time, proof size, protocol setup, and cryptographic assumptions required for the proof to be secure.
+Each deployment of ZKPs can result in a different set of criteria requirements.
+For example, private transactions~\cite{zerocash} require one proof per transaction be posted on a blockchain and distributed to all blockchain nodes, thus prioritizing small proof size.

-Recent years have seen an explosion in proof systems~\cite{groth,plonk,hyperplonk,orion}.
-Each of them achieves a different Pareto optimal point with respect to the criteria.
-In all applications, prover time is important, and fast provers enable new applications and proving is much slower than verification~\cite{libsnark, hyperplonk}.
+Recent years have seen significant advances and heterogeneity in proof systems~\cite{groth,plonk,hyperplonk,orion,spartan,10.1145/3658644.3670316}.
+Each optimizes for a distinct set of criteria constraints, and we note that in all systems, prover time is vital to optimize for, as faster provers enable new applications and proving is much slower than verification~\cite{libsnark, hyperplonk}.
 To understand the ZKP space, consider Groth16~\cite{groth} and Orion~\cite{orion}, two ZKPs with distinct characteristics that have also recently been accelerated~\cite{pipezk, szkp, nocap}.

-Groth16 produces very short proofs (188 bytes) and enables millisecond verification, independent of computation size.
-However, it relies on a strong cryptographic assumption; a \emph{circuit-specific trusted setup} where a trusted party generates keys using secret randomness.
+Groth16 produces very short proofs (192 bytes) and enables millisecond verification latency, independent of proved computation size.
+However, it relies on a strong cryptographic assumption: a \emph{circuit-specific trusted setup} where a trusted party generates keys using secret randomness.
 If this randomness is not properly discarded or the party is malicious, the system's security is compromised, allowing false statements to be proven.
-Hence, Zcash and other applications have moved away from circuit-specific trusted-setup protocols ~\cite{trusted_set_up}.
-On the other hand, Orion does not require a trusted setup, has a fast prover, and does not rely on elliptic curve cryptography, enabling a faster prover—but at the cost of large (8 MB) proofs.
-To put this in perspective, Orion's proofs are roughly 4$\times$ larger than the maximum block size of about 2MB in Ethereum cryptocurrency.
-Thus, a private transaction with an Orion proof would not fit into a single block.
+Hence, ZCash \cite{zerocash} and other applications have moved away from circuit-specific trusted-setup protocols~\cite{trusted_set_up}.
+On the other hand, Orion does not require a trusted setup or rely on computationally expensive elliptic curve cryptography, enabling a faster prover—but at the cost of large (8 MB) proofs.
+To put this in perspective, Orion's proofs are roughly 4$\times$ larger than the maximum block size observed in Ethereum cryptocurrency~\cite{ethereum_blocksize_2024}.
+Thus, a private transaction with an Orion proof would not fit into a single Ethereum block.